 Dolmades: Preserved vine leaves stuffed with meat and rice.

-Stifado: A casserole of beef cooked with wine, vinegar, onion and spices.
+Stifado: A casserole of beef cooked for several hours with wine, vinegar, onion and spices, including cinnamon sticks.

-Souvlaki: The ubiquitous pork kebab of Greek Cyprus.
+Souvlaki: The ubiquitous pork kebab of Greek Cyprus, somtimes served with vegetables.

 Seftalia: Seasoned pork rissoles, grilled in a skin of caul fat.